clarioanalytics/SWiFt/README.md

 The basic steps are:

-- Run StartActivityPollers main method to start polling for activities.
+- Run ActivityPollerPool main method to start polling for activities.
 Start it in debug mode to debug an activity method.
-- Run StartDecisionPollers main method to start polling for decisions.
+- Run DecisionPollerPool main method to start polling for decisions.
 Start it in debug mode to debug workflows.
 - Choose an example workflow and run it's main method.
 I suggest `SimpleWorkflow` to start with.

 Maven also provides a way to start up any class with a Main method from the command line.